-People often ask me how long it takes to become a Virtual Assistant and my answer is usually “it depends”.
+People often ask me how long it takes to become a Virtual Assistant and my (annoying) answer is usually “it depends”.
 But now I have a definitive answer: if you set aside time every day to get on and focus on the things you need to do in the right order then it should take you no more than three months.
-And this is exactly how you do it:
+This is how you do it:

 Get your head around the idea

-First, you need to realise that it’s perfectly feasible to go from being a PA to a VA and get paid well to do all the things you’re currently doing every day as part of your job.
+First, you need to realise that it’s perfectly feasible to go from being a PA to a VA and get paid very well to do all the things you’re currently doing every day as part of your job.

 Thousands of successful VAs all over the world are living proof this is possible.

 The owner of your company is just a regular person (although they may actually have horns under their hair), and because they can’t do everything themselves, they allocate different jobs to different people in different departments.

-Depending on the size of their company they may also outsource tasks to contractors such as web designers, marketing agencies, and accountancy firms.
+Depending on the size of their company they may also outsource tasks to contractors such as web designers, marketing agencies, graphic designers and accountancy firms.

 Your line manager is just one of these people and, because they also have their own job to get on with, they get you to do the adminy stuff, organise things and generally do all the ‘machine oiling’ bits that need to be done in order for your department and/or your boss’s life to run smoothly.

 Well, you may be surprised to hear that owners of smaller businesses will also pay you to do the same things your company does…

-Except you get to work when you like and keep all the money!
+Except you get to keep all the money!

 More than one of the students on my DIY VA course has said to me:

 I’m just so surprised that people will happily pay me to do all the things that I find really easy!